Claim: Watch Night church services began in 1862 with blacks awaiting the enactment of the Emancipation Proclamation of New Year’s Day, 1863.

 Internet in April 2001.
 The earliest versions we’ve encountered attribute it to Agnes Barron-Steward, the

-director of Multicultural Student Services at Pierce College in Los Angeles, but her authorship has yet to be confirmed.
+director of Multicultural Student Services at Pierce College in

 “Watch Night,” according to bartleby.com, can properly refer either to New Year’s Eve or to a religious service held on New Year’s Eve.
 Under either usage, it is likely a term unfamiliar to most, in that the observance of “watch nights” among Christians has devolved into primarily an African-American practice.